 You can see the midi websites from previous TCS seasons at Past Seasons.
 Note that some of the links to the midi music don't work anymore.
 Regardless, you can enjoy a stroll down memory lane revelling in our glorious past.

-John's Midi File Choral Music Site - Messiah Voices with orchestra.
+John's Midi File Choral Music Site - Symphony No. 9 Finale Full orchestra.

-John's Midi File Choral Music Site - Coronation Ode Voices with orchestra.
+John's Midi File Choral Music Site - Lord Nelson Mass Voices with orchestra.

-John's Midi File Choral Music Site - I was glad Voices with orchestra.
+John's Midi File Choral Music Site - Mass in G Voices with orchestra.

 John's Midi File Choral Music Site - Brahms Requiem Two versions, one orchestrated, the other a piano reduction.
 He says there may be some errors.